 - Pre 2012 Degree Requirements, MFA in Creative Writing

-- Expanded creative nonfiction/CNF work and created a “Dual Genre” track allowing our MFA students to formally add CNF to their academic concentrations.
+- Expanded creative nonfiction/CNF course offerings and created a “Dual Genre” track allowing our MFA students to formally add CNF to their academic concentrations.

-- Every one of the eight full-time faculty members has a new or forthcoming book publication.
+- Every one of the nine full-time faculty members has a new or forthcoming book publication.

-- New faculty hires in both fiction and creative nonfiction.
+- New faculty hires in both fiction and creative nonfiction, including writers Hanna Pylvainen, Sonja Livingston, and Lina Maria Ferreira Cabeza-Vanegas.

-- Graduate assistantship stipends have greatly increased, and now range from $11,500 up to $24,000 a year (plus tuition waiver).
-All full-time students funded.
+- Graduate assistantship stipends have greatly increased, and now range from $14,000 up to $24,000 a year (plus tuition waiver).
+All current full-time enrolled students are funded.

-- Assistantships not only offer teaching opportunities in writing and rhetoric coursework, but also undergraduate creative writing classes as well.
+- Assistantships not only offer teaching opportunities in composition and expository writing, but also undergraduate creative writing classes as well.

 - Assistantship assignments also include opportunity to coordinate VCU’s national literary awards, including the Cabell First Novelist, Levis Reading Prize, and Tarumoto Prize in short fiction.